Happy New Year 🥳 Get 15% Instant Off Use Code: TB15

 Since internal audit interview questions usually assess a candidate's ability to apply these principles in real-life situations, it is important to have a thorough understanding of internal control frameworks, regulatory requirements and business processes.

-2. Internal Audit Interview Questions and Answers
+Top Internal Audit Interview Questions and Answers

-Applicability of Internal Audit
+1. What are the Applicability of Internal Audit?

 This is a basic question, but it's important to know the answer to this one.
 If a company meets any of the below limit then it will need to conduct internal audit (Companies Act 2013):